Netflix/metaflow-docs/docs/production/scheduling-metaflow-flows/scheduling-with-airflow.md

 [Apache Airflow](https://airflow.apache.org/) is a popular open-source workflow orchestrator.
 It has a number of limitations compared to [Argo Workflows](/production/scheduling-metaflow-flows/scheduling-with-argo-workflows) and [AWS Step Functions](/production/scheduling-metaflow-flows/scheduling-with-aws-step-functions), so we mainly recommend it if you are an existing Airflow user and you want to avoid introducing a new orchestrator in your environment.

 The Metaflow-Airflow integration is a great way to modernize your Airflow deployment.
 It provides a more user-friendly and productive development API for data scientists and data engineers, without needing to change anything in your existing pipelines or operational playbooks, as described in [its announcement blog post](https://outerbounds.com/blog/better-airflow-with-metaflow/).
+To learn how to deploy and operate the integration, see [Using Airflow with Metaflow](https://outerbounds.com/engineering/operations/airflow/).

 Here are the main benefits of using Metaflow with Airflow: